 Male And Female Identification

 - They are hermaphroditic.
-It means every c wrasse has male and female sex organs.
+It means every wrasse has male and female sex organs.

-- When the male fish is not present, the dominant female can change their gender into male within 24 hours.
+- When the male fish is not present, the dominant female can change their gender to male within 24 hours.

 - Then he can mate with female fish.